msarson/Clarion-Extension/README.md

 This extension is desigend to be used as an addition to the [fushnisoft.clarion](https://marketplace.visualstudio.com/items?itemName=Fushnisoft.Clarion) extension.

-The extension currently provide various snippets to be used when coding.
+The extension provides various snippets and code folding for use coding in clarion..

 A cheat sheat [can be found here](https://github.com/msarson/Clarion-Extension/blob/master/docs/CheatSheet.md)

+Codefolding is provided using a language client developed in typescript using vs code programmatic language features.

 ## Requirements